Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

 The bulk of the proof is captured by the following result, which generalizes the corresponding theorem by \citet{borchers-du} for the \pname{ST} problem, and which is our main technical contribution.
-In order to facilitate the definition of a sub-instance to \dsn, we encode the demands of a \dsn instance using a \emph{pattern graph} $H$, as also done in~\cite{DBLP:conf/icalp/FeldmannM16}: the vertex set of $H$ is the terminal set $R$, and $H$ contains the directed edge $st$ if and only if $(s,t)$ is a demand.
+In order to facilitate the definition of a sub-instance to \dsn, we encode the demands of a \dsn instance using a \emph{pattern graph}~$H$, as also done in~\cite{DBLP:conf/icalp/FeldmannM16}: the vertex set of $H$ is the terminal set $R$, and $H$ contains the directed edge $st$ if and only if $(s,t)$ is a demand.
 Hence the \dsn problem asks for a minimum cost network $N\subseteq G$ having an $s\to t$ path for each edge $st$ of $H$.
+Here $\cost(N)$ denotes the cost of a graph (solution) $N$, i.e., the sum of its edge weights.